 That’s it — use as you would canned pumpkin.
 You can also freeze it to use at a later time.

-On a cool Fall morning there’s nothing like a creamy bowl of steaming oatmeal.
+On a cool fall morning there’s nothing like a creamy bowl of steaming oatmeal.
 But who has the time for all of that measuring and stirring on a busy morn?
 Never fear, the solution is here.
-Try this Pumpkin Pie Slow Cooker Overnight Oatmeal.
+Try this Slow Cooker Pumpkin Pie Oatmeal.
 However, on days you do have a bit more time, whip up these simple Pumpkin Pancakes.
 If you’re more of a breakfast smoothie/shake kind of person, give this Pumpkin Protein Shake a try — fruit, veg, milk all in one!

 For a quick afternoon sweet treat, you’ll like this spin on a classic: Pumpkin Spice Krispie Treats.
 When it comes to dinner, a warm bowl of Pumpkin Pie Bisque hits the spot.
 I’d cut the sugar in half as commenters suggest.
 A restaurant near me serves their pumpkin soup with crumbled up pie crust, give it a try if you happen to have some lying around.
 For a perfectly pumpkiny ending to a Fall day, try this Pumpkin Crisp.
 It’s simple and tasty.